vg-json-data/sm-json-data/strats.md

 - _remoteRunway_: A [runway geometry](#runway-geometry) object describing the tiles available to gain speed for the jump before the mockball.
 - _landingRunway_: A [runway geometry](#runway-geometry) object describing the tiles available to land and gain speed in a mockball before hitting the transition.
 - _blue_: This takes one of three possible values, "yes", "no", or "any", indicating whether this strat can be used for leaving with blue speed, without blue speed, or either.
 The default is "any".
-- _movementType_: This takes one of three possible values, "mockball", "airball", or "any", indicating the type of bounce that can be used.
+- _movementType_: This takes one of three possible values, "controlled", "uncontrolled", or "any", indicating the type of bounce that can be used.
-  - "mockball" refers to movement type $12, which occurs when jumping using Spring Ball while rolling on the ground (e.g. from a mockball).
+  - "controlled" refers to movement type $12, which occurs when jumping using Spring Ball while rolling on the ground (e.g. from a mockball).
 In this state it is possible to control the height of each bounce by releasing jump.
-  - "airball" refers to movement type $13, which occurs when performing a lateral mid-air morph high enough that the morph animation completes before landing and bouncing.
+  - "uncontrolled" refers to movement type $13, which occurs when performing a lateral mid-air morph high enough that the morph animation completes before landing and bouncing.
 This state also occurs when rolling off of a ledge (e.g. after a mockball).
 In this state, Samus' horizontal speed will reach a slightly higher value, and without the need for a longer landing platform to accelerate on.
 However, it will not be possible to control the height of the bounce.

 A `leaveWithSpringBallBounce` condition implicitly includes the `canSpringBallBounce` tech requirement (including the `Morph` and `SpringBall` item requirements).
 If it is used for blue speed in the next room, then it also implicitly includes a `canShinecharge` requirement (including the `SpeedBooster` item) and the `canSpeedball` tech requirement.
 Heat frames are not included and would have to described explicitly in the strat "requires".

 Note that using a mockball in front of the door to perform a spring ball bounce is already covered by `leaveWithMockball`.
-Therefore strats for `leaveWithStringBallBounce` are generally only needed to cover the "airball" case; they can also be used for cases where a mockball-type bounce is carried from elsewhere by bouncing across the room.
+Therefore strats for `leaveWithStringBallBounce` are generally only needed to cover the "uncontrolled" case; they can also be used for cases where a controlled-type bounce is carried from elsewhere by bouncing across the room.

 #### Example
 ```json